Ohio Insure Plan Logo

 Medicare Supplement Deductibles & Spousal Discounts

-For 2023, the Part A deductible is $1,600 and the Part B deductible is $226.
-It’s a good idea to purchase a supplement that covers the Part A amount (which most do) as it’s the larger of the two.
-The Part B yearly amount is smaller and more manageable which is why Plans G and N are good choices.
+It’s a good idea to purchase a supplement that covers the Part A Deductible (which most do) as it’s the larger one to consider.
+The Part B yearly amount is smaller and more manageable, which is why Plans G and N are good choices.

 Additionally, some carriers provide premium discounts if you are in open enrollment or applying with a spouse.
-Aetna, Anthem Blue Cross and Blue Shield, Humana, Mutual of Omaha, Manhattan Life, and several others offer discounts for both husband and wife when they’re insured together.
+Aetna, Anthem Blue Cross and Blue Shield, Humana, Mutual of Omaha, Bankers, Healthspring, and several others offer discounts for both husband and wife when they’re insured together.

 In other cases, you only need to live with someone else to qualify for a discount.
 Both residents do not need to buy a policy.
 The other individual can be unrelated and under age 65.
 Many plans also provide discounts if you pay monthly (bank draft) or annually as opposed to quarterly.
 And non-smokers typically qualify for lower rates on their Medigap coverage as well.